-T538 Portal Bridge North
+T538 TRANSIT, --Portal Bridge North

-Project S ource Exempt Exempt Category Regionally Significant Scenario Yr Modeled TIP-2 20 Υ S19 2030 Υ
+Project Source Exempt?
+Exempt Category Reg Sig?
+Scenario Yr Modeled TIP-22 Y S19 2040 N

-Funding is for the design, engineering, construction and other necessary initiatives or items to complete the proposed replacement of the existing Portal North Bridge with a new high-level, two track, fixed structure bridge on a new rail alignment.
+Funding is for the design, engineering, construction and other necessary initiatives or items to complete the proposed replacement of the existing Porta North Bridge with a new high-level, two track, fixed structure bridge on a new rail alignment.
 The new bridge will be approximately 1,200 feet long and will have a clearance that accommodates current and forecasted maritime traffic, thereby eliminating the need for a movable span that interrupts rail operations and results in delays due to mechanical failures.
-This will improve reliability, allowing NJ TRANSIT to operate longer and higher capacity trains.
-Additionally, trains will be able to cross the bridge at 90 miles per hour, up from 60 miles per hour today.
+This will improve reliability, allowing NJ TRANSIT to operate longer and higher capacity train Additionally, trains will be able to cross the bridge at 90 miles per hour, up from 60 miles per hour today. \$345M in Amtrak funds will be applied to the Portal North Bridge (PNB) project once the funds are administered to NJ TRANSIT. \$57M in CMAQ funds are committed to purchase up to 25 commuter rail vehicles to support the PNB project.
+Refer to DB T112- Rail Rolling Stock Procurement where funds for supporting all rail rolling stock purchases are listed and explained.
+In addition, NJ TRANSIT is committing up to \$14M in local match for the CMAQ funds (through NJTTF) to support PNB project.
+NJ Transit has requested \$811m under FTA's Section 5309 Capital Investment Grants Program, which would be applied to the STIP.\$600M in New Jersey Economic Development Authority (NJEDA) proceeds are committed to the PNB Project.